 That is what I heard from a passing car when I was walking with my daughter down a street in America!
 “Terrorists,” out loud, and it was said with a voice full of hatred and resentment – a voice that terrified me and made me feel hesitant and frightened.
 I felt lost, homesick and out of place, and the first question that came to my mind was, “Who is the terrorist?
 Who was terrifying who?”
 The ones who were walking peacefully, or the aggressor who, out of nowhere, started attacking peaceful strangers?

-Sadly though, seasons change and America that I visited many years ago is not the same today in 2017!
+Sadly though, seasons change and America that I visited many years ago is not the same today!
 I can see it in the eyes of some; in the negative attitude of shop keepers who do not even to respond when I greet them on entering their shop or when I pay at a supermarket checkout.

 There is nothing closer to the truth than Aldous Huxley’s (an English writer and philosopher) statement: “The propagandist’s purpose is to make one set of people forget that certain other sets of people are human.”
 And now I see that, for political reasons, the current chosen “set of people” to be forgotten are Muslims.